 FAQs About Amniotic Fluid

-1. What causes amniotic fluid during pregnancy?
+1. What causes leaking amniotic fluid during pregnancy?

 Leaking amniotic fluid can be affected by a small tear or rupture in the amniotic sac, infections, or occasionally no clear reason.
 It’s essential to get checked by your doctor if you notice any fluid leaking.